EnderPearlMC/Healthy/README.md

 # Healthy
-An application where on have to enter your weight et you know you must eat !
+An application where on have to enter your weight et you know what you must eat !